 If you have reviewed the Texas McCombs MBA application process, you are familiar with the basic steps to applying.
-Here are some of the steps we’ve highlighted in detail recently:
+Here are some of the steps we’ve highlighted on this blog:

 - Requesting a Letter of Recommendation